 Donated services are recognized as revenues at their estimated fair value when they create or enhance nonfinancial assets, or they require specialized skills which would need to be purchased if they were not donated.
 Volunteers contribute significant amounts of time to the Organization's program services, administration, and fundraising activities; however, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
-For the year ended May 31, 2023, donated services that meet the recognition criteria prescribed by generally accepted accounting principles amount to \$0.
-Donated services are recorded within in-kind donations revenue on the statement of activities and within professional services on the statement of functional expenses.
+For the year ended May 31, 2024, the Organization received \$15,000 in donated services that met the recognition criteria prescribed by generally accepted accounting principles.

 Donated goods are recorded at fair value on the date of donation.
-The Organization received \$15,838 in donated goods during the year ended May 31, 2023.
+The Organization received \$15,483 in donated goods during the year ended May 31, 2024.

 Donated space is recorded at its estimated fair value on the date of donation.
-No donated space was received by the Organization during the year ended May 31, 2023.
+No donated space was received by the Organization during the year ended May 31, 2024.